Robert Stuart, Duke of Kintyre and Lorne: Baptism

+Sickness and death

 Margaret Stewart, Mistress of Ochiltree, the senior lady in waiting, was in charge of Robert's care.
 Marion Hepburn was appointed to rock Robert's cradle.
 Isobel Colt, the nurse, was the wife of Patrick Smith, an Edinburgh lawyer and writer to the signet.
 She was dismissed shortly before the death of Duke Robert, as it was thought a new nurse would improve his health.
 Isobel was given £200 Scots as a reward for her service by the English courtier Roger Aston on 25 May.
 The payment was witnessed by John Buchanan, who later married Margaret Hartsyde, a servant of the queen.

 When Robert was ill and Princess Elizabeth at Linlithgow Palace was sick with the measles, Anne of Denmark was "sorrowful and more than ever she was before", but she told James, "If it please God to take one of our children, He will send us another, for I feel myself with child."

 David Calderwood wrote that Doctor Hereis got little thanks for his care of the prince.